willin-broad/grocerysync/ai_models/Chatbot-main/README.md

-# 🩺 Medical Chatbot
+# 🩺 Grocery store Chatbot

-A smart AI-powered chatbot designed to answer medical-related questions using Retrieval-Augmented Generation (RAG).
-It combines the power of LLMs ( Gemini) with vector-based document search to provide accurate, context-aware answers from trusted medical sources.
+A smart AI-powered chatbot designed to answer Grocery store-related questions using Retrieval-Augmented Generation (RAG).
+It combines the power of LLMs ( Gemini) with vector-based document search to provide accurate, context-aware answers from trusted Grocery store sources.

 ---